caddyserver/website/src/docs/markdown/caddyfile/concepts.md

 - `[::1]:2015`
 - `example.com/foo/*`

 From the address, Caddy can potentially infer the scheme, host, port, and path of your site.
-The default port is 2015 unless [automatic HTTPS](/docs/automatic-https#activation) is activated, which changes it to the HTTPS port.

 If you specify a hostname, only requests with a matching Host header will be honored.
 In other words, if the site address is `localhost`, then Caddy will not match requests to `127.0.0.1`.